sushmanthreddy/membrane_segmentation/README.md

 ---

 # devolearn-web
-devolearn models deployed on a webapp
+devolearn model membrane segmentor deployed on a webapp